palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

 * An AWS Access Key ID and Secret Access Key (read more `here <https://aws.amazon.com/developers/access-keys/>`_).
 * An AWS region (defaults to ``us-west-2``).
 * An SSH key-pair file name (defaults to ``my-key-pair``).
-This assumes you have a key pair stored in ``~/.ec2/my-key-pair.pem`` (if not, you should create one).
+This assumes you have a key pair stored in ``~/.ec2/my-key-pair.pem`` (if you don't, you should create one).
-* The name of the PostgreSQL database that will serve as the backend for the downloads website (defaults to 'calaccess_website').
+* The name of the PostgreSQL database that will serve as the backend for the downloads website (defaults to ``calaccess_website``).
-* The name of the database user the django app will use to connect to the database (defaults to ccdc).
+* The name of the database user the Django app will use to connect to the database (defaults to ``ccdc``).
 * The password for the database user.
 * The name of the S3 bucket where the data files will be archived (defaults to ``django-calaccess-dev-data-archive``).
-* The name of the S3 bucket where the "baked" content files will stored (defaults to ``django-calaccess-dev-baked-content``)
+* The name of the S3 bucket where the "baked" content files will stored (defaults to ``django-calaccess-dev-baked-content``).
-* The host email address and password (press ENTER to skip, if not desired).
+* The host email address and password (press ENTER to skip).
 * Addresses for the RDS and EC2 instances, in case these servers are already up and running.
-If now, press ENTER to skip for now, and spin them up later.
+If not, press ENTER to skip for now, and spin them up later.

 These configurations will be stored in a ``.env`` file (ignored by git) along with settings for other envs you have configured, each denoted by a section header such as ``[DEV]`` and ``[PROD]``.